ABOUT THE DEPARTMENT:

 Archival Services staff can provide general information for remote researchers through telephone, e-mail, and postal mail.
 Generally, remote research is limited to 1 hour before a research fee is applied.
 Please see the Fee Schedule and contact Archival Services for further information.

-How do I cite collections from Archival Services?
+How do I cite collections from Archives and Special Collections?

 Please cite all materials used in publications, exhibitions, websites and other forms of communication as:

-[Identification of Item], [Title of Collection], Archival Services, University Libraries, The University of Akron, Akron, Ohio.
+[Identification of Item], [Title of Collection], Archives and Special Collections, University Libraries, The University of Akron, Akron, Ohio.

 Who can use the Archives?